raspberrypilearning/mapping-the-weather/worksheet.md

 ## Plotting stations

-1. When you have the map the way you like it, you can add the locations of all the weather stations.
+1. When you have the map looking the way you like it, you can add the locations of all the weather stations.
 These lines need to go **before** the `map_ws.save` line.
 When you click on a marker, it should show the name of the weather station.

     ``` python